-BOXCAR assumes a Class 2 exposure factor, which correlates with a severe exposure condition.
-A Class 2 exposure factor was used in the MnDOT standards.
-Similarly, the Iowa DOT precast box culvert standards also use a Class 2 exposure factor.
+By default, Eriksson Culvert uses a Class 1 exposure factor, which correlates with a moderate exposure condition.
+A Class 2 exposure factor was used in the MnDOT standards, correlating to a severe exposure condition.
+Similarly, the lowa DOT precast box culvert standards also use a Class 2 exposure factor.
 The CIP box culvert standards use a Class 1 exposure factor except for slabs in 0 ft. fill situations.
-The exposure class used in the ASTM C1577-11a is not explicitly stated in the standards, but is assumed to be Class 1.
+The exposure class used in the ASTM C1577-20 is not explicitly stated in the standards, but is assumed to be Class 1.